-An Ethernet crossover cable is a network cable used to connect two Ethernet network devices directly such as two computers without a switch or router in between.
+An Ethernet crossover cable is a network cable used to connect two Ethernet network devices directly, such as two computers without a switch or router in between.
 They are used to send and receive data by enabling complex data transfers between computers, routers, and networks.
 Ethernet crossover cables are similar to straight-through cable except that they have pairs of wires that crisscross.
-Their internal wiring reverses the incoming and outgoing signals and uses a design that allows the data output pins on one end of the cable to be connected directly to the data input pins on the other end of the cable.
+Their internal wiring reverses the incoming and outgoing signals.
+It uses a design that allows the data output pins on one end of the cable to be connected directly to the data input pins on the other end of the cable.

 These two types of ethernet cable are commonly used in most computer networking transmissions.
-A straight-through cable is used in local area networks to connect different devices like a computer to a network hub such as a router, router and switch, PC and switch and so on.
+A straight-through cable is used in local area networks to connect different devices like a computer to a network hub such as a router, router and switch, PC and switch, and so on.
 It is an alternative to wireless connections where one or more computers access a router through a wireless signal.
 A crossover cable is only required when interconnecting two devices with the same functionality.

-Another significant difference between crossover cables and normal patch cables is that each type will have different wire arrangement in the cable for serving different purposes.
+Another significant difference between crossover cables and standard patch cables is that each type will have different wire arrangement in the cable for serving different purposes.
 If you hold up both ends of the cable and compare the pin-outs, you will note that the straight-through cable has matching wired pins while a crossover cable has pins that are typically reversed.